-CATCH UP WITH OLD FRIENDS – we all have those people we dearly love, but sometimes we lose contact or we just naturally fade apart a little bit – but then when you chat with them again even after a long time, it feels like no time has passed.
+We all have those people we dearly love, but sometimes we lose contact or we just naturally fade apart a little bit – but then when you chat with them again even after a long time, it feels like no time has passed.
 This is a double win because you get to have that lovely feeling of reconnecting with someone, and you make the other person super happy for getting in touch.
 Keeping in touch with loved ones – a secret ingredient to surviving November in Finland!

-GET A BLOOD TEST DONE – while we may feel healthy and fit, a simple blood test can give so much insight and evidence over how we’re really doing.
+While we may feel healthy and fit, a simple blood test can give so much insight and evidence over how we’re really doing.
 Nightingale Health is a service that gives you detailed health insights from a small blood sample, outlining key health parameters and indicators, all visually appealing in their own app, like your blood sugar and diabetes risk, as well as heart age, cholesterol and more.
 They come with easy to follow tips on how to improve and it’s just overall a great service to get some details on how you’re doing – because your blood tells a lot, and not every health issue has any symptoms coming with it.
 You can book a blood draw and get your result within two days.

-CHECK IN WITH A THERAPIST – our mental health is so important, and yet it’s not a priority for many.
+Our mental health is so important, and yet it’s not a priority for many.
 I’ve been trying to advocate to normalise the conversations around mental health for a while, and it’s a topic that’s very close to my heart as I’ve increasingly struggled with anxiety for the last two years.
 Therapy can be pricy and difficult to access.
 If you have the possibility, booking a private session with a therapist to check in on things that are on my mind are a great way to get an idea if there is something that would be worth looking into with more detail and care.

 looking after our skin is also super important, and with temperatures dropping and wind getting harsher, this is even more essential to surviving November in Finland.
 My top tips: use a face oil to protect your skin against the elements.
 I’ve been using the Lumene Arctic Berry Oil-Cocktail for years and I love it!
 And: SPF every day!
 Yes, even in the winter.
 It’s imperative for the skin of your health, and the radiation from the sun does not care about the time of year or temperature.